anuragGUPTA2235/DBMS/README.md

 ### Data models
 A data model is a way of structuring and organizing data in a database.
 It provides a blueprint for how data will be stored, accessed, and managed.
 Think of it as a framework or set of rules that define how information is represented and related to each other within a database system.

+## Types --
+Relational Model: The most widely used model, organizing data into tables with rows and columns.
+Relationships between tables are established using keys.<br/>

+Entity-Relationship Model (ER Model): Used for designing databases by representing entities (objects) and relationships between them graphically.<br/>

+Object-Oriented Model: Extends object-oriented programming concepts to databases, treating data as objects with attributes and methods.<br/>

+Hierarchical Model: Organizes data in a tree-like structure, suitable for representing parent-child relationships.<br/>

+Network Model: Similar to hierarchical but allows more complex relationships through pointers.<br/>

+Document Model: Stores semi-structured data as documents (e.g., JSON, XML), common in NoSQL databases.<br/>

+Key-Value Model: Simplest form, storing data as key-value pairs, efficient for quick access.<br/>